Updated on March 23, 2022. These norms go into effect on the 3rd number of volume 22 in the year 2022.

-The Journal of the Faculty of Human Medicine of the Ricardo Palma University (http://revistas.urp.edu.pe/index.php/RFMH) is a quarterly scientific journal that publishes original articles in Spanish and English, and will consider for publication those works related to public health, surgery, clinical sciences and basic sciences, such works must not have been previously published, nor sent simultaneously to other scientific journals.
-The journal of the Faculty of Human Medicine (RFMH) of the Ricardo Palma University adheres to the recommendations of the International Committee of Medical Journal Editors (http://www.icmje.org).
+The Journal of Human Medicine Ricardo Palma University (http://revistas.urp.edu.pe/index.php/RFMH) is a quarterly scientific journal that publishes original articles in Spanish and English and will consider articles that are related to public health, surgery, clinical sciences and basic sciences, for publication.
+Said works must be unedited and unpublished in the past.
+They should also not be sent simultaneously to other scientific journals.

 Sex and gender

 Ricardo Palma University Journal of Human Medicine has adopted the recommended guidelines developed by the European Association of Science Editors (EASE) used to maintain Sex and Gender Equity in Research (SAGER Guidelines).
 The guidelines apply to both original research articles as well as articles that are up for review.
 The SAGER guidelines aim to improve sex and gender equity in research, thus contributing to the integrity of a research article, and increasing its performance.
 The recommendation is to report information on sex and gender in the study design, data analysis, results and throughout the interpretation of the findings.
 The recommendations and guidelines can be found on the Equator’s website: http://www.equator-network.org/reporting-guidelines/sager-guidelines/

 Please consult the recommendation guidelines before submitting your manuscript as they will be considered when reviewing your publication.
 This can be found at: (https://researchintegrityjournal.biomedcentral.com/articles/10.1186/s41073-016-0007-6).